 Guided meditation of any type is not a cure-all.
-Only people with something to sell will tell you that a meditation walk will help you be free of all tension.
-It can, however, dramatically improve the quality of life.
+Only people with something to sell will tell you otherwise.
+It can, however, dramatically improve your quality of life.

 Guided walking meditation is a great tool to have available in your office arsenal to put out some fires.
 Here are the basics so you can get started today.